What is spiritual maintenance? How do I know if I need it, and what exactly does this kind of repair entail? Come and find out.

 If thoughts of revenge dominate your thought-life, it is a sign you need to be closed for spiritual maintenance.
-This is a huge red flag.
+It’s a huge red flag.
 Unfortunately, most people who have these thoughts don’t talk about it.
-Retaliation does not make pain go away.
+Retaliation does not make the pain go away.
 Sadly, they don’t make this discovery until after they have acted out.

 Self-awareness is key.
 You can stop thoughts of vengeance and retaliation if you are aware before you act on them.
-If you have enough self-awareness, you can direct your emotions in another direction.
+With enough self-awareness, you can direct your emotions in another direction.
 Ask yourself, why am I having these thoughts?
 What are the outcomes if I follow through?
 Understand it’s a sign of emotional trauma.
-Anger is a typical response to trauma, but acting out, it does not deal with the underlying issue.
-Hurting others because you hurt does not make pain go away.
+Anger is a typical response to trauma, but acting out does not address the underlying issue.
+Hurting others because you hurt does not make the pain go away.

 It would be ideal to find a qualified spiritual healer like a shaman.
 They can help guide you through the steps to confront the source of the issues.
 Professional counselors are another good option.
 Talking with someone helps, as long as they do not encourage negative thinking.
-The more you dwell on things causing you distress, the harder it is to break the negative cycle of thought.
+The more you dwell on things causing you distress, the harder it is to break the negative thought cycle.

-The fact is, religion is one of the leading causes of emotional stress and spiritual injury.
-The more exposure you have to organized religion, the more likely you are to suffer the effects.
+Religion is one of the leading causes of emotional stress and spiritual injury.
+The more exposure you have to organized religion, the more likely you will suffer the effects.
 When you find yourself on this slippery slope, it’s to be closed for spiritual maintenance.
 Exposure to organized religion erodes your ability to think rationally and use common sense.
 People have real physical pain attempting to reconcile facts that contradict their beliefs.
 When people gather in groups, they are prone to act with a “mob mentality” and do things they would not normally do.